Best Organic Magnesium Lotion Recipe

 For internal magnesium, I like this Magnesium Calm powder supplement.
 Magnesium glycinate is another good choice I sometimes use.
 Taking magnesium internally helps to ensure that my magnesium levels stay healthy long term.

-How much magnesium is in homemade magnesium lotion and body butter?
+How much magnesium is in homemade magnesium lotion?

 According to my research, 1 teaspoon of this organic magnesium lotion delivers approximately 280 mg of elemental magnesium.
 I usually use about 1-2 teaspoons at a time when I use it.